Manjushwarofficial/Glacier-Probe-Model/README.md

 ## Acknowledgments

-- Google Earth Engine for providing free access to Landsat and Sentinel archives
 - ESA Copernicus Programme for Sentinel-2 data
 - USGS for Landsat Collection 2 data
 - NSIDC for hosting the Randolph Glacier Inventory